balmarsius/belay/channel_intro.md

 Huu Lung
 ```

 You probably have met me.
+I wear a blue helmet, belay glasses, and brown leather full-finger belay gloves.

 I am the self-proclaimed `Best Belayer`.
 In Cat Ba, I'm called `The Best Hands on the Island`. (`Best Hands` is a reference to an activity in the NFL Pro Bowl.)
 My climbing partner in Tonsai, a super cool Bavarian girl, calls me `Der Beste Sicherer` -- I just means `The Best Belayer` in German.